jpsecundino/Computer-Graphics/README.md

 The scene class has a list of all the active GameObjects and handles the components callbacks.

 ## RenderPipeline
-The RenderPipeline class takes maintains a reference to all the Renderers on the scene to draw them every frame.
+The RenderPipeline class maintains a reference to all the Renderers on the scene to draw them every frame.

 ## ModelManager
 ModelManager return references to Meshes and instantiates new ones only when needed (avoiding memory duplication on the GPU).